OpenCockpitOpenCockpit

 • Send any comment back to AI as context for an automated fix

-• Built on top of GUIDE.md / Markdown — no separate review system
+• Built on plain Markdown — no separate review system

 Code Review